Byzantine–Ottoman wars: Byzantium counter: 1328–1341

 The Ottoman Sultanate operated vast numbers of skilled troops and conscripts.

 The fate of Nicaea was sealed when the Byzantine relief army was defeated at Pelekanos on 10 June 1329.
 In 1331, Nicaea surrendered, resulting in a massive blow due to its strategic position relative to Constantinople.

 Once again the Byzantines' military power was depleted and Andronikos III were forced into diplomacy as his grandfather was before him; in return for the safety of the remaining Byzantine settlements in Asia Minor, tribute would be paid to the Ottomans.
 Unfortunately for the Byzantine Empire, this did not stop the Ottomans from laying siege to Nicomedia in 1333; the city finally fell in 1337.
+In 1338, the Ottoman leader Orhan Gazi took Skoutarion, giving the Ottomans a base within sight of Constantinople for the first time.

-Despite these setbacks, Andronikos III was able to score a few successes against his opponents in Greece and Asia Minor; Epirus along with Thessaly were retaken.
-In 1329, the Byzantines recaptured Chios and, in 1335, secured Lesbos.
+Despite these setbacks, Andronikos III was able to score a few successes against his opponents in mainland Greece and Aegean seas; Thessaly along with Epirus were retaken in 1333 and 1337 respectively.
+In 1329, the Byzantines recaptured Chios, Phocaea in 1334, and, in 1335, secured Lesbos.
 Nonetheless, these isolated Islands were isolated exceptions to the general trend of increasing Ottoman conquests.
 Furthermore, none of the Islands were a part of the Ottoman domain; their capture demonstrates the potential that the Byzantines had at the time of Andronikos III.
 Byzantine military ability would be further weakened by Serbian expansions into recent acquisitions by Andronikos III (Epirus) and finally by a devastating civil war that would subjugate the Byzantine Empire as a vassal to the Ottomans.